How to Register for a Sales Tax Permit in Illinois

 How is sales tax collected?

 When a business sells a taxable product or service, the business charges the appropriate sales tax rate to the customer.
-This tax is collected by the company who then sends it to the Illinois Department of Revenue.
+This tax is collected by the company and then sends it to the Illinois Department of Revenue.

 There are two ways to submit sales tax to the Illinois Department of Revenue.
 One is by filing online through MyTaxIllinois, and the other is by mailing form ST-1.
 The ST-1 is only available to businesses with less than $20,000 in annual sales tax liability.